intel-lab-lkp/linux/Documentation/core-api/refcount-vs-atomic.rst

 The terms used through this document try to follow the formal LKMM defined in tools/memory-model/Documentation/explanation.txt.

+Documentation/core-api/memory-barriers.rst and
-memory-barriers.txt and atomic_t.txt provide more background to the memory ordering in general and for atomic operations specifically.
+Documentation/core-api/atomic_t.rst provide more background to the memory ordering in general and for atomic operations specifically.

 Relevant types of memory ordering